onivim/oni/README.md

 Also, thanks to our [contributors](https://github.com/bryphe/oni/graphs/contributors) for helping out!

 Special thanks to [Till Arnold](https://github.com/tillarnold) for handing over the `oni` NPM package name.

+## License

+MIT License.
+Copyright (c) Bryan Phelps

+There are a few image and audio assets bundled with Oni - see [ASSETS.md](ASSETS.md) for attribution.

+Windows and OSX have a bundled version of Neovim, which is covered under [Neovim's license](https://github.com/neovim/neovim/blob/master/LICENSE)